rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Attach Disk

-This action is used to attaches an existing disk resource to an instance.
+This action is used to attach an existing disk resource to an instance.

 ##### Input